M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Experiment

 \subsection{Datasets}

-OpenLane is built on Waymo Open Dataset~\cite{sun2020scalability}, which contains 200K frames and 880K annotated lanes.
-Each sequence of Waymo~\cite{sun2020scalability} is sampled at 10Hz for 20s with 64-beam LiDARs.
-Considering OpenLane~\cite{chen2022persformer} only annotated the lanes in the front-view, we ignore points in LiDAR data that outside the image.
-In addition, OpenLane provides a category information for each lane, \eg, {white dash line}, as well as the road curbside.
-In total, there are 14 categories.
+\textbf{OpenLane.} Built on Waymo Open Dataset~\cite{sun2020scalability}, OpenLane contains $200$K frames and $880$K annotated lanes.
+Overall $1000$ segments are split into \texttt{train} and \texttt{val} sets as the original Waymo partition.
+Each segment of Waymo LiDAR data~\cite{sun2020scalability} is sampled at 10Hz for 20s with 64-beam LiDARs.
+Since OpenLane~\cite{chen2022persformer} annotates only the lanes in the front view, we exclude points in the LiDAR data that fall outside the field of the front view.
+Additionally, OpenLane provides category information for each lane, \eg, {white dash line}, and road curbside, resulting in a total of 14 categories.